Nikotine1/terramaster-fancontrol-IT8613E/README.md

 2. I have also added reporting to a Graphite server.
 Enable it by adding ``--graphite_server=<ip address>:<port>``.
 This allows you to monitor the fan speed in Grafana:
 <img width="883" alt="image" src="https://github.com/Nikotine1/terramaster-fancontrol-IT8613E/assets/1538384/a89e8c9d-1ada-490a-b380-9101bc4fa552">
+3. New PID controller for the fan speed.

 ## Installation:
 Warning: As from Truenas 24.10.1, [the home folder is no longer executable](https://forums.truenas.com/t/shell-script-permission-denied-with-24-10-1/27941).
 Instead, use the data pool for your scripts.